It’s Pumpkin Spice EVERYTHING season!! And in ‘everything’, I need to include this Instant Pot Pumpkin Spice Coffee Creamer! SOOOO yummmmy!

 Then when it’s done cooking, remove the sticks and add the sugar to make the syrup and continue on with the rest of the directions as usual.

+Yes, but here’s why.
 I made this creamer quite sweet because honestly, you’re only using a small amount and sweetening your coffee to give it those epic pumpkin spice flavors.
-Warm vanilla, pumpkin, cloves, cinnamon, etc,.
-It’s all such a great pairing, no wonder everyone loves that combination!

 Don’t worry about it being too sweet.
 When mixed with the savory smooth black coffee, the sweetness is perfectly balanced out and it won’t be grossly sweet.
 You will always want to mix it or pair it with something when you consume it.